 Between January and March 2020, a review had begun on creating a new vision framework for Falkirk Council as part of a refresh of the Council's Corporate Plan and Five Year Business Plan.
 Since then the priority has been the response to and recovery from the COVID-19 crisis.
 The revised framework will bring together the Council's strategic plans to ensure there is a clear reference point for decision making and build on the opportunities emerging from the recovery process to support our communities in these challenging times now and in the future.
-It is anticipated the Council's new framework and revised strategic plans will be published in the autumn of this year.
+The Council's new framework and revised strategic plans, including the Medium Term Financial Plan, were published in September 2020.